-The Student Learning Outcomes (SLO) Committee, an advisory body to the Academic Senate, coordinates the process for developing and assessing student learning outcomes at the course-, program-, and institutional level.
-The SLO Committee supports meaningful assessment of student learning outcomes and is continually improving its processes to help faculty engage in authentic inquiry (II.A.3.1).
-All faculty regularly assess course-level SLOs (CSLOs) and enter results into eLumen.
-CSLOs are mapped to program-level student learning outcomes (PSLOs) (II.A.3-2, II.A.3-3).
-Faculty use assessment results to identify gaps in student performance, leading to plans to improve instructional delivery and/or support systems on campus.
-The assessment of student learning outcomes is captured in annual program review which is part of the resource allocation process at Las Positas College (II.A.3-4, II.A.3-5, II.A.3-6).
-Fall 2020 was the only year program reviews did not include SLO assessment due to the disruption of the teaching and learning process brought about by the COVID-19 pandemic (II.A.3-7).
+The Student Learning Outcomes (SLO) Committee, an advisory body to the Academic Senate, coordinates the process for assessing student learning outcomes at the course, program, and institutional level.
+The SLO Committee supports meaningful assessment of student learning outcomes and is continually improving the process to help faculty engage in authentic inquiry (II.A.3.1).
+All faculty regularly assess course level SLOs (CSLOs) and enter results into the eLumen database.
+CSLOs are mapped to program student learning outcomes (PSLOs) (II.A.3-2, II.A.3-3).
+Faculty use assessment results to identify performance and equity gaps in order to improve instructional delivery and/or student support systems.
+SLO assessment is part of the annual program review process and thus linked to resource allocation and institutional planning (II.A.3-4, II.A.3-5, II.A.3-6).
+2020 was the only year program reviews did not include SLO assessment due to the disruption of the teaching and learning process resulting from the COVID-19 pandemic (II.A.3-7).

-In Spring 2020, the SLO Committee created a new 3-year assessment cycle for each course- and program-level SLO in order to enable programs to engage in a more strategic and meaningful inquiry approach, using a complete data set to identify and address potential equity gaps.
+In spring 2020, the SLO Committee created a new three-year assessment cycle for each course and program SLO in order to enable programs to engage in a more strategic and meaningful inquiry by using a fuller data set to identify and address potential equity gaps.
 The College's Academic Senate approved the revised process in April 2020 (II.A.3-8, II.A.3-9).
 The SLO Committee assists programs in creating three-year plans which, when approved by the committee, are posted on the SLO webpage.
 Disciplines offering degrees and certificates assess both CSLOs and PSLOs during the three-year timeframe, ensuring that all mapped outcomes are included in the data set for analysis.
-Faculty also assess non-major courses in the three-year timeline (II.A.3-9).
-The 3-year SLO assessment cycle supports deeper analysis of teaching and learning by creating an inquiry-based approach.
+Faculty also assess nonmajor courses in the three-year timeline (II.A.3-9).
+The three-year SLO assessment cycle supports deeper analysis of teaching and learning by creating an inquiry-based approach.
 Faculty and disciplines are allowed to focus on specific SLOs with the goal of identifying potential learning gaps and/or improving student learning.
 Collection of complete and sufficient assessment data provides the foundation for meaningful assessment of student learning (II.A.3-10, II.A.3-11, II.A.3-12).